 After installing the plugin in Google Sheets, click Add-ons > API Connector > Create New API Request

 A window will open on the right side of your browser.
 Leave Method as its default value (GET).
-Under API URL path, enter the following API URL: https://financialmodelingprep.com/api/v3/company/stock/list
+Under API URL path, enter the following API URL:

-Create a new tab.
-You can name it anything but here we’ll call it “Stocks”.
-Click ‘Set’ to set this as the data destination.
+Create a new sheet in your workbook.
+You can name it anything but here we’ll call it “iTunes”.
+Click ‘Set current’ to set this sheet as the data destination.

-Again we’ll name the request “Stocks”.
+Again we’ll name the request “iTunes”.
 Click Run.

-Following the above steps, you should now be able to see this API data in your own sheet.
+Following the above steps, you should now be able to see music data from the iTunes API in your own sheet.

 - create an API request based on a cell